kendonkor/Sequence-Analysis-of-Covid-19-DNA/README.md

 - 👋 Hi, I’m Kennedy O Donkor
 - 👀 I’m interested in Data Engineering, Data Science, and Bioinformatics
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Engineering
-- 💞️ I’m looking to collaborate on any Bioinformatics, data analysis, data science, and data engineering projects
+- 💞️ I’m looking to collaborate on any data engineering project
 - 📫 How to reach me by email at kenodonkor@gmail.com or by phone at 571 247 7648

 <!---